Kershaw-Cornwallis House – Camden, South Carolina

 Today the home serves as the centerpiece of Historic Camden, a 107-acre living history site where the annual Revolutionary War Field Days reenactment is held.
 The site also features many smaller homes set up as miniature museums.

-The Kershaw-Cornwallis House is listed in the National Register as part of the historic Camden and notes the following:
+The Kershaw-Cornwallis House is listed in the National Register as part of Historic Camden:

 (Cornwallis House) The district concerned was central colonial Camden and its adjacent outlying areas.
 During British occupation, Camden consisted of two city blocks of period homes and military barracks surrounded by a palisade log fence and further protected by five redoubt and three other fortified features (a house, a jail, and a powder magazine) which were placed strategically from 100 to 1000 feet outside the town itself.
 Because of war and fire, all original buildings in the district have been destroyed, and much of it remains open.
 At the time of nomination, extensive archaeological restoration of the powder magazine site (not the building itself) and the foundation of the fortified house (used as British headquarters for Lord Cornwallis and Lord Rawdon and the home of the town’s founder, Joseph Kershaw) have been effected without destroying their historical integrity.